silviucpp/esmpp_lib/Readme.md

         the message should be delivered,
 * enuire link timeout, example {enquire_timeout, 60}
         - time after which the message enquire_link will be send.
+        If this parameter is absent, enquire_link will not send.
 * handler — your own module for handle smpp packet from SMSC, example {handler, my_sms},
 * service_type (default {service_type, <<>>})